-You are able to reset desktop icon spacing in Windows 10 via inputting a little tweak in Registry editor.
+You are able to reset desktop icon spacing in Windows 10 or 11 via inputting a little tweak in Registry editor.
 The distance between icons may increase or decrease in the horizontal and vertical direction as well in this way.
 The default values of the spacing -1125 but a few users like more clear desktop.

-Fortunately, you can change these values to Reset Desktop Icon Spacing in Windows 10.
+Fortunately, you can change these values to Reset Desktop Icon Spacing in Windows 11 or 10.
 You can modify the data upto maximum -2730 and minimum -480 and alter the gap.
 We will be discussing this procedure of tweaking in the following section so let’s begin –

 Step-2: In the empty space of the dialog, type Regedit and press the Enter key.
 This will launch Registry Editor in a separate window.